raganwald/raganwald.github.com/_posts/2015-04-03-left-variadic.md

 ### summary

 ECMAScript 2015 makes it easy to gather parameters or array elements from the right.
-If we want to gether them from the left, we can roll our own left-variadic decorator for functions, or left-gatherer for destucturing arrays.
+If we want to gather them from the left, we can roll our own left-variadic decorator for functions, or left-gatherer for destructuring arrays.